Loading…

 Rabbi/Cantor Bronwen Mullin (she/her) is a national faculty member of SVARA: a traditionally radical yeshiva.
 She is also the co-founder of The Rabbinic Arts Company with Rabbi Nicole Fix and serves as the cantor of Congregation Beth Shalom in Wilmington, Delaware.
 Rabbinic Ordination...
 Read More →

-avatar for James Evans
+avatar for Kendra Watkins

 Resource Partners